Your Funeral... My Trial: Recording

-Movies
+Films

-Nick Cave and the Bad Seeds appeared in the 1987 Wim Wenders film Der Himmel über Berlin, performing "The Carny" (which is heard once before the performance scene) and "From Her to Eternity".
-"The Carny" also inspired the 2003 animated short film Jo Jo in the Stars, which won the BAFTA Award for Best Animated Short Film.
+Nick Cave and the Bad Seeds appeared in the Wim Wenders film Der Himmel über Berlin (1987), performing "The Carny" (which is heard once before the performance scene) and "From Her to Eternity".
+"The Carny" also inspired the animated twelve-minute film Jo Jo in the Stars (2003), which won the BAFTA Award for Best Animated Short Film.
 The film was created and directed by Marc Craste, who said about "The Carny": "The lyrics read like a short story, it seemed to suggest a film – a straight visual interpretation of the text ..."